jbutler/lenderbot/README.md

 # lenderbot
-Don't be a scrub and manage your own LendingClub account.
-Retire and drink mimosas on the beach while lenderbot does this crap for you.
+Automated tool for managing your LendingClub account.
+Unlike other tools which serve similar purposes, lenderbot supports advanced filtering capabilities and has been optimized to ensure you never miss out on the loans you're interested in.

 [![Build Status](https://travis-ci.org/jbutler/lenderbot.svg?branch=master)](https://travis-ci.org/jbutler/lenderbot)